RealJeeshop/jeeshop/README.md

 TODO, documentation of SSL configuration for securing channels.

-Sample of configuration for a standalone server: (TODO chose encryption mechanism / algo)
+Sample of configuration for a standalone server:
   ```xml
   <security-domain name="jeeshop">
       <authentication>